bioinfodlsu/metagenomics-workshop/data-generation.md

 # Data generation process

-## From samples to sequences
+## From sample to sequences

 ## How the statistician sees it
-Metagenomics data is compositional data.
-Most analysis will be based on relative abundance.

 ## Discussion
-Are you planning to use metagenomics for your study?
+What kind of data are you working on?
 What is the experiment design?